robeespi/Deploying-on-AWS-a-dockerized-API-to-predict-the-daily-average-sentiment-of-financial-news-articles/README.md

 <p align=justify> All models were tested with a hold out samples (33% of the dataset).

-Even tough Regularized Regression such as Ridge performed slightly better than ARIMA models, I picked ARIMA model because it can be adapted easily to new data by incorporating each new observation into the model (Autoregressive models have worked better (>1,0,0))
+<p align=justify>Even tough Regularized Regression such as Ridge performed slightly better than ARIMA models, I picked ARIMA model because it can be adapted easily to new data by incorporating each new observation into the model (Autoregressive models have worked better (>1,0,0))

 Model | RMSE |
 --- | --- |